Kahan Singh Nakai

-Sardar Kahan Singh Nakai (died 1873) was the sixth and the last chief of the Nakai Misl.
+Sardar Kahan Singh Nakai (died 1873) was the sixth and last chief of the Nakai Misl.
 He was the grandson of the famous Sikh chief, Ran Singh Nakai and Sardarni Karmo Kaur.
-His aunt, Maharani Datar Kaur was the wife of Maharaja Ranjit Singh, founder of the Sikh Empire; thus making him the nephew of the Sher-e-Punjab.
+His aunt, Maharani Datar Kaur was one of the wives of Maharaja Ranjit Singh, founder of the Sikh Empire.
 From an early age he assisted his father in campaigns and even commanded campaigns assigned to him by his uncle, Maharaja Ranjit Singh.
-His cousin, Kharak Singh went to become the second Maharaja of the Sikh Empire.
+His cousin, Kharak Singh went on to become the second Maharaja of the Sikh Empire, though he ruled for barely four months.
 He was the uncle of the third Maharaja, Nau Nihal Singh.